-Co-founders of a company can be fired, and even the late great Steve Jobs found that out when he was booted from Apple.
+Co-founders, business partner, or founding team of a company can be fired, and even the late great Steve Jobs found that out when he was booted from Apple.
 He did manage to return, but that doesn’t change the fact that a co-founder can be fired.

 This means that you need to take this fact into account when you’re having problems with a fellow founder of your startup company.
 You also need to keep this in mind as a founder yourself—you can be fired as well.